afiiif/vscode-js-ts-react-nextjs-snippets/README.md

 - You can just type directly 👉 `rfc`
 - You can also use `$` prefix 👉 `$rfc`
-- You don't need to write complete snippet prefix.
+- You don't need to write a complete snippet prefix.
 For example, there is `useState` snippet, you can just type `useSt` and the suggestion will appear.

 For TypeScript snippets: